 Due to the relative size of the Company, the Board does not consider it necessary to establish a formal internal audit function.
-This places a greater reliance on management system controls.
-Some of the greatest risks in the businesses are in compliance with Australian Financial Services Licences and other licence conditions; which are closely monitored through a well-resourced, specialist internal compliance function combined with an external independent review at least annually.
-A significant volume of the financial transactions are from platform and other providers that are large and sophisticated entities; whose systems and controls assist in providing data integrity.
+Some of the greatest risks for the Group relate to the Australian Financial Services Licences that Group subsidiaries hold.
+These are closely monitored through a well-resourced, specialist internal compliance function.